Ayman437/NA-PCManager64/README.md

 - Developed by Ayman Saied -
 - Please contact me [ clulyf88@gmail.com ] if you face any problem with the program, so I can fix it -

-## Some information for developers on GitHub
+## Some Information for Developers on GitHub
 - This project is written in `NodeJs` 'for the server', `VBS` 'for starting server command',  `Python` 'for the program', `Javascript` 'for handling web-application interactions and sending data', `HTML` 'for main web-application interface', `CSS` 'for web-application user interface styling'.
 - This project uses **NirCmd command-line utility by NirSoft**.
 - Libraries used in Python: